-As previously discussed, both baled waste and loose waste are disposed of in the Class I landfill.
+As previously discussed, both baled waste and loose waste are disposed of in the Phase I and Phase II Class I cell of the-landfill.
 The majority of incoming waste is baled for volume reduction.
 Waste that is not baled at the on-site MRF is disposed of as loose waste in the disposal area.
 Waste material may not be baled due to scheduled or unscheduled maintenance activities at the MRF.
 Some wastes, such as asbestos as described in Section L.2.d, are never baled and are taken directly to the Class I disposal area for disposal.